vishvaspatel/GARBAGE-DETECTION/README.md

 This research methodology involves utilizing **real-time images** captured from CCTV cameras as input data.
 These images are employed to train deep learning models using **YOLOv5, YOLOv7, and YOLOv8**, which are well-known for their object detection capabilities.

 - The trained model's efficiency is evaluated using the train dataset.
-- The developed model can detect real-time garbage, as shown in Figure 4.
+- The developed model can detect real-time garbage.
 - If garbage is detected within the input images, an **automatic alert is sent to the relevant authorities** to ensure timely action.

 ## 💻 Interface Design of the web portal